coreyRalli/podchoosee-parser/README.md

 ﻿# podchoosee-parser
-A simple utility for parsing podcast feeds for node js.
+A simple utility for parsing podcast feeds in node js.

 ## Usage